ytamura/tamumu/README.md

 ## With venv activated with e.g. `. venv/bin/activate`,
 * Set environment variables for datastore emulator: `$(gcloud beta emulators datastore env-init)`
+    * If it complains about credentials, `gcloud auth application-default login`
 * `python main.py`
 * If production frontend not built yet, in `frontend/`, `npm run build` to update production build
 * Go to flask server at localhost:8080 to use production build of frontend